pwfisher/node-staticp/README.md

     new static.Server('./public');

-You can also specify how long the client is supposed to cache the files node-static serves:
+You can also specify how long the client is supposed to cache the files node-staticp serves:

     new static.Server('./public', { cache: 3600 });